 In 2019 Mrs. Whiskeyfellow and I took one of our random road trips and we found ourselves in Monroe, Wisconsin.
 If you're not familiar with Monroe, it is known as the Swiss Cheese Capital of the United States.
 One of the businesses in Monroe is the Minhas Craft Brewery, which is home to the brewery, a restaurant, a gift shop, and a microdistillery.
 The brewery is actually the second oldest in the nation. and has a sister operation in Calgary, Canada where the owners, Ravinder and Manjit Minhas reside.
 The distillery was established in 2006 and utilizes a 1000-gallon, 45-foot column still to make various spirits.
 For what it is worth, the tasting room is a fun experience, presenting an opportunity to try a wide variety of liqueurs and spirits.

 The age and mash bill are undisclosed.
-While Canadian whisky must be aged at least three years, one thing to keep in mind that just because the word rye appears on the label of Canadian whisky, there is no requirement for even a single grain of rye to be in the mash.
+While Canadian whisky must be aged at least three years, one thing to keep in mind is that just because the word rye appears on the label of Canadian whisky, there is no requirement for even a single grain of rye to be in the mash.
 In the case of Punjabi Club, from my sipping experience, there is likely a significant amount of rye content.

 Punjabi Club is bottled at 86° and can be purchased both at the distillery and online from a few outlets.
 Retail for a 750ml is about $24.99.
 How does this one taste?
 Time to #DrinkCurious and find out.